Henry Clay Hodges Jr.: World War I

+Later life

-Hodges lived in Connecticut as a retiree, first at Noroton, Connecticut, and then at Stamford, Connecticut, after his second wife's death.
-He died on July 15, 1963, and at the time of his death, he was the oldest living graduate of USMA.
+Hodges retired December 1, 1920, and resided first in Noroton and then in Stamford, Connecticut, after his second wife's death.
+He was advanced to major general on the retired list by act of Congress in June 1930.
+Hodges died on July 15, 1963, and at the time of his death, he was the oldest living graduate of United Sstates Military Academy.
 He is buried at Arlington National Cemetery with his first wife Netta Richmond Haines (1861–1919).

 Personal life

 Hodges married Netta Richmond Haines on December 24, 1891, and they had three children together.
 She died in 1919.
 Hodges then married Carrie Jones on December 27, 1920, and they lived together until her death in 1949.